-this afternoon i was recording some banjo for a song i wrote unexpectedly late last night…sort of a dark gothic thing with a bit of religious imagery, which isn’t exactly the sort of thing i normally write. while i was playing the banjo, i kept looking at the crappy cheap classical guitar that often finds itself leaning against the fender rhodes, and did a mental double-take when i realized there was a face staring back at me.
+This afternoon I was recording some banjo for a song I wrote late last night…sort of a dark gothic thing with a bit of religious imagery, which isn’t exactly the sort of thing I normally write.
+While I was playing the banjo, I kept looking at the crappy cheap classical guitar that often finds itself leaning against the Fender Rhodes.
+I did a mental double-take when I realized there was a face staring back at me.

-i was messing around with some of these pictures, warping them with effects, and i liked the way one of them turned out enough that i’m now rethinking what i want to do for the next album’s cover art.
+I was messing around with some of these pictures, warping them with effects, and I liked the way one of them turned out enough that I’m now rethinking what I want to do for the next album’s cover art.

-but now i’m liking this quite a bit:
+But now i’m liking this quite a bit.